 I really thought I had wind knots figured out.
 Those annoying braid boogers and bird nests were no-shows through my rod guides for months.
 But on a recent flats-fishing trip, a nasty wind knot in my 10-pound braid forced me to rack my rod.
 The truth is that wind knots in gelspun polyethylene line (commonly known as braid, whether Spectra or Dyneema) are almost entirely the fault of the angler.
-Blaming my tackle wouldn’t fix my tangle.
+Blaming my tackle wouldn’t fix my tangle from casting braided line.

 Numerous line companies independently admitted to me that there wasn’t a silver-bullet solution to their manufacturing processes that could help anglers prevent wind knots.